Meg VanDeusen | October 21, 2020

 How can you get involved?

 We’re currently accepting new partnerships for the Feedback Fellows program.
 Are you part of a foundation looking to support the deepening of listening across the world?
-Do you know of another fellowship program that would compliment ours well?
+Do you know of another fellowship program that would complement ours well?
 Please feel free to get in touch as we plan out the 2021 fellowship program.

 If you’re a practitioner looking to apply for the fellowship, please add your email address here and we’ll keep you posted as our plans develop.